ptolmachev/Collaboration_and_Competition/README.md

         # ^ update the actor network (policy)
 ```

 To solve the task one self-playing Agent was initialized.
-The Agent then decided which acktion to make for both rackets base on local obseravations:
+The Agent then decided for every racket which action to take (based on local observations):

 ```python
   for e in range(num_episodes):